-From Spring until Fall of 2018, the Center for Hellenic Studies will showcase fifteen portraits of influential black classicists.
+The Center for Hellenic Studies showcases eighteen portraits of influential black classicists.
 This historic exhibition celebrates the important role of African Americans in the field of Classics, and provides a unique opportunity to reflect upon the purpose of higher education and its place in the struggle for equality and human enrichment.
 Read More...

 Past Events and Exhibitions

 June 20-21, 2019.
 This preview served as a practicum for bringing forth five days of world-class lectures, intensive workshops, leadership initiatives, round-table discussions and performances, held on the mythical, archaeological grounds of Mount Parnassus, led by renowned scholars, artists and sports specialists on the convergence of the manifold arts, inspired by the venerable tradition of The Delphic Games in the sacred landscape of Delphi.
 Read more...